i

 Research papers, lab manuals, and many textbooks use two-column layouts.
 Auto-taggers frequently read across columns instead of down them, producing garbled output for screen reader users.

-Document enters the queue.
+The document enters the queue.
 The system detects STEM content via keyword and structure analysis and routes it to the STEM pipeline.

 AI classifierFastAPI